spencermountain/compromise/contributing.md

 * May 18th - 99kb

 #speed
-benchmarked unit tests on backend-frontent.
+benchmarked unit tests on backend + frontend
-* May 2015 - 60ms boot
+* May 2015  520ms front, 315ms back

 have a nice day